 In recent years, semiconductor manufacturing and testing processes have become more complex and capital intensive.
-As a result, an increasing portion of the manufacturing and testing functions are being subcontracted out, in particular by companies that design, but outsource the production of, semiconductors, namely fabless design companies, in order to reduce fixed costs.
+As a result, an increasing portion of the manufacturing and testing functions are being subcontracted out, by companies that design, but outsource the production of, semiconductors, namely fabless design companies, in order to reduce capital expenditures.
 This trend has resulted in an increase in the number of test houses that accept test process outsourcing and foundries that accept manufacturing process outsourcing.
 Foundries either perform testing in-house or outsource their testing needs to test houses.
 This trend towards production outsourcing, particularly to test houses, has increased the number of potential customers for semiconductor and component test system manufacturers, although it has not significantly affected total demand for Advantest's products.
-In addition, Advantest believes that foundries and test houses require semiconductor designers.
-Advantest believes this compatibility requirement gives semiconductor and component test system manufacturers with broader product lines and larger market shares an advantage over smaller competitors.
+In addition, Advantest believes that semiconductor and component test systems which have been used for the product lines of multiple semiconductor designers are deemed most appropriate by fabless design companies, foundries and test houses.
+Advantest believes this compatibility requirement on the part of fabless design companies and test houses or foundries gives semiconductor and component test system manufacturers with broader product lines and larger market shares an advantage over smaller competitors.
 Outsourcing has also been utilized for electronic component manufacturing.

-Technological Innovation in Manufacturing Process
+Technological Innovation in Manufacturing Processes

 One of the recent innovations in semiconductor manufacturing processes is the production of semiconductors using 300 millimeter wafers.
 Wafers are circular flat pieces of silicon from which multiple semiconductor chips are constructed using photo-etching and other manufacturing processes.
 The use of 300 millimeter wafers will allow manufacturers to increase average semiconductor production per wafer by 125% when compared to production using conventional 200 millimeter wafers.
-Many manufacturers announced delays in investment in 300 millimeter wafer plants beginning in the second half of 2000 due to negative trends in the semiconductor market.
-However, investment in these plants by some manufacturers resumed at the end of 2002, investment continued to increase during 2003 and 2004 and is expected to continue to increase during 2005.
+Many manufacturers announced delays in investment in 300 millimeter wafer factories beginning in the second half of 2000 due to negative trends in the semiconductor market.
+However, investment in these factories by some manufacturers resumed at the end of 2002, investment increased from 2003 to 2005, and is expected to continue to increase during 2006.
 Investment in these facilities is expected to lead to demand for new semiconductor and component test systems and test handlers with increased throughput capabilities for semiconductor manufacturers to capture fully the cost efficiencies associated with the use of 300 millimeter wafers.